 Asylum seekers, children of asylum seekers or unaccompanied asylum-seeking children who meet the academic course requirements, and the criteria shown below, will be eligible to pay the home rate of tuition fee while their application is under consideration by the Home Office, provided they have proof that an application for asylum in the UK has been made.
 This is normally the original Standard Acknowledgement Letter or a NASS card issued by the Home Office.

 Eligibility and deadlines

-- You must have applied to UCAS before the deadline of 15 January in the year you intend to start your studies.
+- You must have applied to UCAS before the deadline of 15 January in the year you intend to commence your studies

 Assessments of eligibility for a concession will be conducted by our Fee Assessment Team, located in our Student Services Centre.

 - Download our Tuition Fee Assessment Form (Word document)